Hampton City Schools Architecture & Applied Arts Governor’s STEM Academy

 Application: Board of Education Approved Governor’s Academy Application (PDF)

-Partnership Members: Hampton City Public Schools; Hudson + Associates Architects PLLC; CES Consulting, LLC; Virginia Tech Hampton Roads Agricultural Research and Extension Center; ECPI College of Technology, Hampton University, New Horizons Regional Education Center, Newport News Shipbuilding, Peninsula Council for Workforce Development, Peninsula Housing and Building Association, NASA Langley Research Center, Q-Design, Signature Canvas, Thomas Nelson Community College, and Walsh Electric.
+Partnership Members: Hampton City Public Schools; Hudson + Associates Architects PLLC; CES Consulting, LLC; Virginia Tech Hampton Roads Agricultural Research and Extension Center; ECPI College of Technology; Hampton University; New Horizons Regional Education Center; Newport News Shipbuilding; Peninsula Council for Workforce Development; NASA Langley Research Center; and Thomas Nelson Community College.

 Lead/Fiscal Agent: Hampton City Public Schools